Compass/compass/doc-src/README.markdown

 ### 4. Compile the docs

-To compile (and auto recompile) and preview the site in your browser: (make sure you run nanoc3 aco from the doc-src directory)
+To compile (and auto recompile) and preview the site in your browser, make sure you're in the `doc-src` directory, then run:

-    $ cd doc-src
-    $ ./bin/nanoc3 aco
+    $ foreman start

 Then open `http://localhost:3000/index.html` in your web browser.

-aco stands for autocompiler; the site will recompile every time you request a new page.

-If you find `./bin/nanoc3 aco` to be sluggish, try this alternative workflow:

-    $ cd doc-src
+The command `foreman start` runs two processes:

-    $ ./bin/serve 3000 output &
+    $ ./bin/serve 3000 output
     $ ./bin/rake watch

+If you're interested, you can read more about [Foreman](https://github.com/ddollar/foreman).

+Alternatively, you can try this:

+    $ ./bin/nanoc3 aco

+`aco` stands for *autocompiler* -- the site will recompile every time you request a new page.

 It is recommended that you read the 5 minute [tutorial](http://nanoc.stoneship.org/tutorial/) on Nanoc.